vijaylakshmi-managed-services/managed-py/README.md

-# UV Managed Python Automation Scripts
+# Python Management Automation Scripts

 A collection of Windows Batch scripts designed to streamline the installation of the **uv** package manager, manage Python environments, and run scripts with automatic dependency syncing.